enmityVR2/mxsVR/README.md

 Access to your router settings

-Decently fast internet (100+ is reccomended for a good experience, but lower should still work)
+Decently fast internet (100+ mbps is recommended for a good experience, but lower should still work)

 ——————————————————